 With proper care, these cocoons will develop into a new generation of pollinators for your garden.

-Gardeners benefit from welcoming wild bees into their gardens.
-The busy little insects are excellent pollinators and so we get fruit, vegetables, seeds, and berries in return for our hospitality.
+Gardeners benefit from welcoming bees into their gardens.
+The busy little insects are excellent pollinators and so you get fruit, vegetables, seeds, and berries in return for your hospitality.

 Then, of course, there is the sheer pleasure of observing these creatures at work.

-After all, watching bees opens up our world, broadening our understanding of nature – and there is simply no downside to that.
+After all, watching bees opens up the world, broadening our understanding of nature – and there is simply no downside to that.